Article· Foundations· beginner

 3. What the action is.
 An action is the task the automation performs after the trigger fires, like sending an email or creating a calendar entry.

-Automation is just: When [trigger], do [action].
+Automation is just: when [trigger], do [action].

 A workflow is a series of connected automations that handle a complete process from start to finish.
-For example, a lead nurturing workflow might capture a form submission, send a welcome email, add the contact to your CRM, and schedule a follow-up task—all without you touching it.
+For example, a lead nurturing workflow might capture a form submission, send a welcome email, add the contact to your CRM, and schedule a follow-up task — all without you touching it.

 Here's how to build your first automation in under an hour: